-In addition to providing (what as far as we are aware is) the first non-trivial, semantically motivated model of such a type system, this work serves as a stepping stone for a model that we are currently developing in a category of games, together with Samson Abramsky and Radha Jagadeesan.
-This, in particular, should provide a game semantics for dependent type theory.
+In addition to providing what is, as far as we are aware, the first non-trivial, semantically motivated model of such a type system, this work serves as a stepping stone for a model that we are currently developing in a category of games, together with Samson Abramsky and Radha Jagadeesan.
+In particular, this should provide a game semantics for dependent type theory.

-An indexed category of spectra up to homotopy over topological spaces has been studied in e.g. \cite{may2006parametrized,ponto2012duality} as a setting for stable homotopy theory.
+An indexed category of spectra up to homotopy over topological spaces has been studied, e.g., in \cite{may2006parametrized,ponto2012duality} as a setting for stable homotopy theory.
 It has been shown to admit $I$-, $\otimes$-, $\multimap$-, and $\Sigma$-types.
-The natural candidate for a comprehension adjunction, here, is that between the infinite suspension spectrum and the infinite loop space: $L \dashv M \;\; = \;\; \Sigma^\infty\dashv \Omega^\infty$.
-A detailed examination of the situation and an explanation of the relation with the Goodwillie calculus would be very desirable here, though.
-This might fit in with our related objective of giving a linear analysis of homotopy type theory.
+The natural candidate for a comprehension adjunction here is the one between the infinite suspension spectrum and the infinite loop space: $L \dashv M \;\; = \;\; \Sigma^\infty\dashv \Omega^\infty$.
+A detailed examination of the situation and an explanation of the relation with the Goodwillie calculus would be desirable.
+This might fit with our related objective of giving a linear analysis of homotopy type theory.

 Another fascinating possibility is that of models related to quantum mechanics.
-Non-dependent linear type theory has found very interesting interpretations in quantum computation, e.g. \cite{AbrDun:CQLv2:2004}.
-The question rises if the extension to dependent linear types has a natural counterpart in physics.
-In \cite{schreiber2014quantization}, Urs Schreiber has recently sketched how linear dependent types can serve as a language to talk about quantum field theory and quantisation in particular.
-There are plenty of interesting open questions here.
+Non-dependent linear type theory has found interesting interpretations in quantum computation, e.g. \cite{AbrDun:CQLv2:2004}.
+The question arises whether the extension to dependent linear types has a natural counterpart in physics.
+In \cite{schreiber2014quantization}, Urs Schreiber has recently sketched how linear dependent types can serve as a language for discussing quantum field theory and quantisation in particular.
+There are many interesting open questions here.